justinjiajia/bigdata_lab_2025/Interacting with Spark through JupyterHub.md

 - `hdfsadmingroup`: Another secondary group (created manually to manage HDFS permissions).

-Now we're able to write your data analysis result on HDFS with the following code:
+We can now write data analysis results to HDFS using the following code at the end of a Spark program:

 ```Python
 output_rdd.saveAsTextFile("hdfs:///output")